6 Reasons your Advertising isn’t Attracting Customers

 Advertising is your face to the world.
 It is how you tell others who may never have heard of you about your brand.

-It is also how you keep those consumers who do know of your brand aware and interested and helps get customers back to your store.
+It is also how you keep those consumers who know your brand aware and interested and helps get customers back to your store.
 It is a natural extension of your business.

-One of the most common complaints I hear from retailers is that their ads aren't working like they used to.
-Here are six common reasons you aren’t attracting customers.
+One of the most common complaints I hear from retailers is that their ads aren't working as well as they used to.
+Here are six common reasons why you aren’t attracting customers.

 The person viewing your marketing doesn’t know who you are

-While you can purchase lists of emails, physical addresses and even Twitter followers, your return is usually very, very low because the people you reach this way don’t know who you are.
+While you can purchase lists of emails, physical addresses, and even Twitter followers, your return is usually meager because the people you reach this way don’t know who you are.

 How to correct it: Don’t buy lists of strangers.
 People who know you are your greatest marketing opportunity.
 Find more ways to provide value to those on your list so they will help you spread the word.